exAClior/TSSOS/pseudo_algo.typ

 #text(red)[ We did not consider Term Sparsity in this algorithm]

-- pop: list of polynomials containing objective and constraints
-- n: number of variables
-- supp: support of the monomials
-- coe: coefficients of the monomials
-- m: number of constraints
-- numeq: number of equality constraints
-- dc: degree of the constraints and objectives

 #algorithm({
   import algorithmic: *
   Function("cs_tssos_first", args: ([`obj`],[`eq_cons`],[`ineq_cons`], [$n$], [$d$]), {